deodandem/1134/content/docs/Schedule/_index.md

 9/25: Shakespeare, Sonnets 1-30
 <p class="descript">
 How are the sonnets sequenced?
 What "kinds" of sonnets do you find?
-Prior to class, share in slack which sonnet(s) stood out to you the most, and how they relate to the sonnets which come before or after.
+Prior to class, share in slack which of the Shakespeare sonnet(s) stood out to you the most, and how they relate to the overall sequence.
 </p>